Photoemission "experiments" on holographic lattices: Fermionic spectral functions

 The above expression for the self-energy is the main analytical result of our perturbative expansion.
 So how does the peak width scale with frequency?
 In absence of lattice, only the first term in (\ref{sigmaall}) survives and from (\ref{sigmai}) we come back to the conclusion of \cite{Iizuka:2011hg} that the self-energy is exponentially small at small $\omega$ if the exponent $\beta+\gamma-1$ is positive (i.e. if $\alpha<-1$), or else it is always of order unity, even at $\omega=0$, and there is no sharp quasiparticle.
 But upon adding the zone-mixing terms, the magnitude of $\Sigma$ depends in a complex way both on $\omega$ and on the position in the $\mathbf{k}$ space.
 We can discern the following trends. \begin{enumerate} \item Exponential decay of $\exp(-2I^{(\mathbf{n})})$ for small $\omega$ (when $\beta+\gamma-1$ is positive) can be partially compensated by the power-law factors in $\tilde{k}^{2n}$.
 True, these factors are suppressed by factors of $\delta\mu/\mu_0$ but they can add up to a non-negligible quantity.
-This explains the lack of a sharp peak in some cases when $\beta+\gamma>1$, i.e. $\alpha<-1$. \item If the momentum is close to the Brillouin zone edge then the numerators in (\ref{sigmai}) can come closer to zero than the denominators so even for $\beta+\gamma>1$ and very small $\omega$ the integral $I$ can still be quite small, i.e. the self-energy can be of order unity.
-This explains the weakening of the quasiparticle near the $(\pi,\pi)$ point and in general the weakening of the quasiparticle peak along the $\Gamma\mathrm{XM}\Gamma$ trajectory in some figures. \item The appearance of Hubbard-like bands comes from the competition of the $\omega^{2n}$ prefactors and the exponential $\exp(-2I^{(\mathbf{n})})$ at finite $\omega$ -- for small $\omega$ the influence of the prefactors is negligible\footnote{If $\beta+\gamma-1>0$ then the exponential smallness is not much influenced by power-law prefactors; if $\beta+\gamma-1<0$ then the power-law prefactors are important but they do not exist in front of the first term, $\exp(-2I^{(\mathbf{n})})$, so the self-energy remains large.} but for larger $\omega$ the exponential factors are all of order unity in any case, so what matters is whether $\tilde{k}^2$ grows or decays with $\omega$: from (\ref{sigmafin}), the maximum (the band) is located roughly at $\omega\sim C_a^3r_h^{3\gamma}$; of course such a maximum is broad as it comes from a sum of various power laws. \end{enumerate} We have thus explained qualitatively the complex structure of the region with a quasiparticle in the "phase diagram" in Fig.~\ref{figqpgap}.
+This explains the lack of a sharp peak in some cases when $\beta+\gamma>1$, i.e. $\alpha<-1$. \item If $2\gamma>1$ (in particular if $2\gamma\gg 1$) and $\vert\mathbf{k}\vert<1$ then the numerator in (\ref{sigmai}) can come closer to zero than the denominator so even for $\beta+\gamma>1$ and very small $\omega$ the integral $I$ can still be quite small, i.e. the self-energy can be of order unity.
+This explains the weakening of the quasiparticle peak along the $\Gamma\mathrm{XM}\Gamma$ trajectory (for finite $\vert\mathbf{k}\vert$) in some figures. \item The appearance of Hubbard-like bands comes from the competition of the $\omega^{2n}$ prefactors and the exponential $\exp(-2I^{(\mathbf{n})})$ at finite $\omega$ -- for small $\omega$ the influence of the prefactors is negligible\footnote{If $\beta+\gamma-1>0$ then the exponential smallness is not much influenced by power-law prefactors; if $\beta+\gamma-1<0$ then the power-law prefactors are important but they do not exist in front of the first term, $\exp(-2I^{(\mathbf{n})})$, so the self-energy remains large.} but for larger $\omega$ the exponential factors are all of order unity in any case, so what matters is whether $\tilde{k}^2$ grows or decays with $\omega$: from (\ref{sigmafin}), the maximum (the band) is located roughly at $\omega\sim C_a^3r_h^{3\gamma}$; of course such a maximum is broad as it comes from a sum of various power laws.
+Emphatically, this has nothing to do with the position of the \emph{poles}, which the self-energy cannot influence, and the wide bumps are not poles anyway; they are finite maxima and come solely from the variation of the finite part of the propagator (large imaginary part of the self-energy means smaller spectral weight). \end{enumerate} We have thus explained qualitatively the complex structure of the region with a quasiparticle in the "phase diagram" in Fig.~\ref{figqpgap}.
 For now we will not attempt to understand the action of the dipole coupling $\kappa$ analytically.
 In leading order expansions that we use in this subsection, $\kappa$ never appears -- naively one would think its influence is not important.
 However, $\kappa$ shifts the effective momentum and thus influences the \emph{position of the pole}, not just the self-energy.
 Such effects require a more thorough analytical treatment than we are able to perform at present.